arve0/master/thesis.md

 would now like to classify which parts of the image that are background and which parts hold the specimen spots.
 Looking at [@fig:stitching](b) the contrast in the center of the TMA is weaker than on the edges.
-To improve this, the crucial observation is that background signal tend to vary little, but specimen signal varies more.
-This fact makes it easier to discriminate specimen spots to background with filtering the image before segmenting it with Otsu.
+To improve this, the crucial observation is that background signal tend to vary less than specimen signal.
+This fact makes it easier to discriminate specimen spots to background by filtering the image before segmenting it with Otsu.

-In addition, relying only on signal variation will give us a lot of small segments which are not specimen spots.
+In addition, relying only on Otsu thresholding will give us a lot of small segments which are not specimen spots.
 To exclude these false positives, area of segments were used as a classification.